 - Use treats for training, not guilt.

-Now, go forth and spoil your cat—wisely!
+Now, go forth and spoil your cat, wisely!

 Looking for more?
-Explore our Cat Food section for more tips like this, visit the Blog for fun and insightful reads, or browse our full Cat Category for everything feline-related—from care to comfort.
+Explore our Cat Food section for more tips like this, visit the Blog for fun and insightful reads, or browse our full Cat Category for everything feline-related, from care to comfort.

 Disclaimer: This article is for informational purposes only and does not substitute for professional veterinary advice.
 Always consult your veterinarian for diagnosis and treatment tailored to your cat’s individual needs.
+Please verify current product information directly on the retailer’s site before purchasing.

 References